 Sara F. Jacoby, MPH, MSN, PhD

-Dr. Jacoby approaches injury science from a nursing and public health perspective.
+Dr. Jacoby combines nursing and public health perspectives in her approach to injury science and urban health research.
 As a nurse in a Philadelphia ICU, Dr. Jacoby was witness to the profound trauma and violence that impacted the lives of hospitalized patients and their families.
 This inspired her to study the experience of injured people and the social and structural determinants of racial and ethnic disparities in trauma outcomes.

 - PhD, University of Pennsylvania, 2015